developer0hye/Yolo_Label/README.md

 ![dont-reinvent-the-wheel](https://user-images.githubusercontent.com/35001605/47709289-46160c80-dc73-11e8-8ef6-6af3a3c52403.jpg)

 # TO DO LISTS
-Upload binary file for easy usage
+Upload binary file for easy usage for windows and ubuntu

+filename sorting by index

 Ui event optimzation for ubuntu